 - Access to user management (the ability to invite new users, create groups, assign users to groups, grant product access, etc.)

 - Access to billing information

-If you are using Confluence Cloud Premium, you will also get access to:
+If you're using Confluence Cloud Premium, you'll also have access to:

 - Admin key, which allows admins to easily troubleshoot restricted pages by providing them with temporary access to those pages